philsturgeon/awesome-earth/README.md

 - [Cool Earth](https://www.coolearth.org/) - This charity was created to tackle climate change by reducing carbon emissions from rainforest loss.
 - [Ecologi](https://ecologi.com/?r=5d01f2ed12ae7a358b75fdd7) - Help the planet from your sofa, for less than a cheap bottle of wine per month.
 Watch your own forest come to life and offset your entire footprint for $6.50/€6 per-month.
 Then get your friends, family, business, and even your dog signed up!
 - [Ecosia](https://www.ecosia.org) - The search engine that plants trees. >50% of the ad revenue goes directly to planting trees.

+- [Earth Hero](https://www.earthhero.org/) - Free app that makes it easy to act on the climate emergency and reduce carbon emissions.
+Includes hundreds of action ideas that you can sort through and keep track of your progress.
+Non-profit volunteer team.

 - [Flight Free (UK)](https://flightfree.co.uk/) - Aviation is the fastest growing contributor to greenhouse gas emissions at a time when we desperately need to reduce them.
 Pledge to go flight free in 2020.
 - [Flight Free (USA)](https://flightfreeusa.org/) - A grassroots campaign which asks people to agree not to fly in the year of 2020 – on condition that 100,000 others will also pledge to do the same.
 - [Future Earth](https://futureearth.org/) - Future Earth is a global research programme designed to provide the knowledge needed to support transformations towards sustainability.
 They focus on systems-based approaches, seeking to deepen the understanding of complex Earth systems and human dynamics across different disciplines.